xendit/xendit-java/README.md

 ## Installation
 ####Maven

-Add this line of code in your `pom.xml`
+Add these lines of code in your `pom.xml`
 ```
 <dependency>
   <groupId>com.xendit</groupId>